 Check out this video where Tim and I talk about his progress and tips for beginners.

-My student Roland Wolf recently passed $1 million in trading profits.* We met up to talk about his journey in this video.
-Check out Roland’s new program, $1K Paydays.
+My student Roland Wolf recently passed $1 million in trading profits.* Check out Roland’s new program, $1K Paydays.
 Understand you don’t need millions of dollars to have a great life, $1K a day can be life-changing.

 And there’s my student Mark Croock who’s now up over $2 million in profits*.
 He also trades options — something I don’t do.
 So you can find success with whatever strategy works for you — when you put in the time and effort.